openintents/openintents/calendarpicker/README.txt

 If you supply your data through Intent extras instead of with an SQLite-backed ContentProvider, the event selection activity won't work quite properly.

+NOTE:
+The minimum version of the Calendar Picker is set to 4 (Android 1.6), but the minimum version of the Calendar Picker Demo is set to 7 (Android 2.1).
+This is because the "authority" portion of the CalendarProvider URI changed in Android 2.0.
+The data URI is selected in the Demo, then passed on to the Picker.
+The new (Android 2.0) URI is apparently still valid when accessed from the Android 1.6 Picker, so long as it originates from an Android 2.0+ application.
+However, experimentation will show that if the Demo is set to Android 1.6, the CalendarProvider URI will be invalid.
+I have defined a different constant (in IntentConstants.java) for the "authority" of the URI that works with Android 1.6.

+Both the Picker and the Demo require the READ_CALENDAR permission.